FaithMnisi/FaithMnisi/README.md

-Hello! 👋 I'm Faith
+Hello! 👋🏾 I'm Faith
 ---
-I am a junior data analyst with a passion for exploring data and extracting insights.
-My journey into data analysis is driven by a curiosity to understand trends and patterns that shape our world.
+As a junior data analyst, I’m deeply passionate about uncovering the stories data has to tell.
+My journey into data analysis stems from a natural curiosity to explore trends, patterns, and relationships that influence decision-making.
+I thrive on transforming raw data into actionable insights that drive strategic solutions.
+With a focus on continuous learning, I aim to refine my skills and contribute meaningfully to projects that solve real-world problems and improve outcomes across industries.

 ### 🔨 Languages and Tools